nmstreethran/ml-elec-model/docs/index.rst

 Data
 ----

 Datasets used and their descriptions are available at https://gitlab.com/nithiya/ml-elec-model-data.
-To clone the repository with the data included, add ``--recurse-submodules`` after ``git clone``.

 Raw data can be accessed using the `GitLab API <https://docs.gitlab.com/ee/api/repository_files.html#get-raw-file-from-repository>`__: